-- No, multiple individuals may not share a single registration.
-Doing so is a violation of the MVC's terms and conditions.
-(See page 6.) - Additionally, because the platform tracks your usage, allowing someone else to view videos from your account will alter your CE record. - Please note, your access information is unique to you and can only be used to log in on one device at a time. - Only paid registrants can claim CE verification for license renewal purposes; OVMA will NOT verify CE for anyone who is not registered.
+- No, multiple individuals may not share a single registration. - Your access information is unique to you and can only be used to log in on one device at a time. - Furthermore, only paid registrants can claim CE verification for license renewal purposes; OVMA will NOT verify CE for anyone who is not registered.